Employee Promotion: The Types, Benefits, & Whom to Promote

-As discussed earlier, the human resources department can base their decision on many levels.
-To help you here, the following are our pointers on how to choose which individual to promote next.
+As discussed earlier, the human resources department can base its decision on many levels.
+To help you here, our pointers are on how to choose which individual to promote next.

 While searching for individuals to promote, you must look at their current roles.
 Sometimes, it so happens that an employee is doing much more than his/her title requires.
 In reality, that employee absorbs more responsibilities.

-If such employees exist who are already doing the work for the vacant job title then you must promote them.
+If such employees exist who are already doing the vacant job title, then you must promote them.

 While taking into account employee promotion, managers must also look into the last appraisal of employees.
 It is human nature to desire higher positions.
 If you find a person who has gone long enough without promotion, it will harm their employee satisfaction.